The Playhouse to Be Let: Form and content

 The material in Act I provides a detailed view of a theatre manager interacting with actors, that throws light upon the theatrical conditions of Davenant's day.
 The anthology's blend of serious and comic works has caused critics to wonder about authorial intent, and even authorial identity.

 Authorship

 Davenant's authorship of the material in Acts III and IV is not disputed.
-French scholar André de Mandach attributed to rest of the work to Colonel Henry Howard.
+French scholar André de Mandach attributed the rest of the work to Colonel Henry Howard.
 Henry Howard was one of four playwriting brothers; Sir Robert Howard, Edward Howard, and James Howard being his siblings.
 The Playhouse to Be Let was in fact attributed to Col. Howard during the eighteenth century.